OCsonic/Installer/README.md

 ## Downloads

-There are no builds for this project, you just install the dependincies and run 'yarn dev' to run the installer.
+There are no builds for this project, you just install the dependencies and run 'yarn dev' to run the installer.

 ## Codebase